 This paragraph is proposed for amendment to replace the term "cards" with "card values," which aligns with the proposed language in Section 12396(a)(1).
-The additional specificity is necessary to meet the intent of the requirement, better assist the Bureau in conducting investigations of alleged illegal activities, further safeguard the cardroom business licensee's assets, protect patrons and their property, and maintain the integrity of controlled gambling.

 Subsection (c) requires, in addition to the requirements of subsections (a) and (b), the surveillance system for a Tier III through V cardroom business licensee to include coverage and recording of all adjoining patron parking areas owned, operated, or otherwise controlled by the cardroom business licensee.